Tri-ang Railways: Foundation of Tri-ang Railways

 Rovex Plastics Ltd was founded just after World War II in 1946 by Alexander Gregory Vanetzian, who made toys for Marks & Spencer.
 Venetzian was asked to develop an electric toy train set for Christmas 1950.
 He delivered the product but, although the company had found larger premises in a former Brewery in Richmond, it was constrained financially.
 Lines Bros were looking to expand into railways and so they purchased Rovex.
 Their products would be sold under the Tri-ang Railways name from 1951.
 To give room for development they moved the company, now Rovex Scale Models Ltd, to a brand new factory built at Margate, in Kent, in 1954.

 A battery powered plastic 0 gauge range called the Big Big train was sold from 1966 to 1972.
-The some (but not all) of the molds from these were later sold and used by other manufacturers including Novo in the USSR and Lima in Italy.
+Some, but not all of the moulds from these were later sold and used by other manufacturers including Novo in the USSR and Lima in Italy.

 As well as 00/H0 gauge, Tri-ang made TT gauge models from 1957 to at least 1967.
 The 3mm Society supports those who still model Tri-ang TT.

+J. H. Doyle, managing director of Rovex Scale Models joined Rovex Plastic Ltd in its early days.
+His responsibilities within Tri-ang were the development of the OO/HO range and he was "a prime mover in starting and promoting" the TT gauge.

 Tri-ang also manufactured a garden railway system called Tri-ang Minic Narrowgauge Railway, thus being known as TMNR.
 This was a 10.25" gauge passenger carrying system using 2 rail electric pick-up with motors running at 40 volts DC.
 This was produced in the early 1960s and not a commercial success, with less than 90 'sets' being produced.

 Expansion and name changes

 The success of Tri-ang meant that British competitors Trix and Hornby Dublo were affected.
 In 1964, Hornby Dublo, a division of Meccano Ltd, had stopped production and Meccano Ltd invited Lines Bros.
 Ltd to buy them out.
 Tri-ang purchased the company including a large amount of stock.
-The combined toy railways was marketed as Tri-ang Hornby although the vast majority of the models were all Tri-ang.
+The combined toy railway was marketed as Tri-ang Hornby.
+Production of the Tri-ang models continued and a supplementary catalogue was published in May 1966 to show both Tri-ang and Hornby Dublo items.
 The Lines Bros empire itself collapsed in 1971 and was broken up.
 The model railways, then marketed as Tri-ang Hornby, were sold to the Dunbee-Combex-Marx group, but the rights to the Tri-ang brand were sold elsewhere; accordingly, the Hornby name being established and recognised, from 1 January 1972 the model railways were rebranded Hornby Railways.

+Models

+In April 1963, Railway Modeller reviewed the ex-L.N.E.R.
+B12 locomotive which had the new Magnadhesion, with magnets close to the wheels, to improve traction with Tri-ang steel track.